and-kal/second-brain/content/tech/Haskell.md

 ### Useful functions and modules

 Functions and types that have a similar purpose can be bundled into module.
 You can create your own modules with the `module` keyword followed by a name and the functions (and types) it exports and a `where` statement.
 See for example the [TidalCycles core module](https://hackage.haskell.org/package/tidal-1.9.4/docs/src/Sound.Tidal.Core.html).
 There will also be cases where you don't want to export all functions you defined, because are only helper functions.
 In that case, put the functions to be exported in parantheses before the `where` as in the [Paths_tidal module](https://hackage.haskell.org/package/tidal-1.9.4/docs/src/Paths_tidal.html#version).

+If you only want to import specific function definitions from a module put those in parantheses like `import Data.List (permutations)`; and if you want to import all definitions except certain ones use `hiding`: `import Data.List hiding (head, tail)`

 #### `Debug.Trace`